Sabrinas Organizing

 Similar tasks between making Puzzles and Organizing

-I hope this shows you the similarities between putting together puzzles and organizing spaces.
+I hope this illustrates the similarities between doing puzzles and organizing spaces.
 The next time you have a puzzle, see if these steps also help you with that project.
 I know it helped me.
 Now it's your turn, do you agree with this analogy?
 Please leave a comment and share.

 The Similarities between Putting Puzzles Together and Organizing Small Spaces